-Before going ahead, ensure that you have already installed the KVM hypervisor and that the host is ready for virtualization.
-If you haven’t already installed the KVM hypervisor on your Linux distribution, visit my previous blog on How to Install KVM on Linux and Run Guest OS Faster.
+Before proceeding, ensure that the KVM hypervisor has been installed and that the host is ready for virtualization.
+If you haven’t already installed the KVM hypervisor on your Linux distribution, visit my other blog “How Do I Properly Install KVM on Linux“.

-In this blog, I’ll show you how to install the guest OS using the virt-manager graphical application.
-However, if you would like to install the guest OS from the command-line interface, check out my other article How to Install a KVM Guest OS from the Command-Line.
+In this blog, I’ll show you how to use the Virtual Machine Manager graphical application to install the guest operating system.
+However, if you would like to install the guest operating system from the command line interface, see my other article “How to Install a KVM Guest OS from the Command-Line“.

-1. Install Guest OS in virt-manager using the wizard
+1. Install Guest OS in virt-manager Using the Wizard

 This will start a wizard and let you create a new virtual machine in five easy steps.

-Click the Forward button to continue.
+Click the [Forward] button to continue.

-- I have set the disk image size to 30 GiB, but you may adjust it to meet your needs.
+- I have set the disk image size to 40 GiB, but you may adjust it to meet your needs.

 - Select the second option if you want to use a different disk image you created earlier.

-Click the Forward button to continue.
+Click the [Forward] button to continue.

 This is the final configuration screen of the Virtual Machine Creation Wizard.